Boiler Service Cost

 Older boilers may take longer if regular services have been missed over time.
 Carbon build-up on components on an older boiler will take longer to clean.

 Repairs are not normally included in the boiler servicing cost.
-If repairs are needed and parts not readily at hand, the heating engineer may need to return to carry them out.
+If repairs are needed and parts are not readily at hand, the heating engineer may need to return to carry them out.
 This will prolong the timeframe for the service to be complete.

 There are several considerations that you need to take into account, and which will influence the boiler service cost.